Flu Shot Clinics

 The Health Department is making vaccination clinics easier than ever with our drive-thru clinics and walk-ins, “said Luci Bango, THD Director of Health.
 “We have streamlined our process to ensure residents receive vaccinations in a convenient and efficient manner.
 Residents are encouraged to take advantage of our drive-thru clinics in order to minimize potential exposure to other illnesses.
 Residents are encouraged to complete the consent form in advance to ensure a shorter wait time.

-The Trumbull Health Department offers walk-in vaccination options.
+The Trumbull Health Department will offer walk-in vaccination options during flu season.

 For more information or for assistance in scheduling an appointment, contact the Health Department at 203-452-1030.